 Keith Richards's self-described "most spectacular" show ended with him in an unconscious heap on stage after being electrocuted.
 When his guitar accidentally made contact with a mic stand, audience members said Richards "flew backwards" in a spark of "blue light."
 Luckily, he dodged death and was up and at it not long after.

 Keith Richards is an English musician, singer and songwriter, and one of the original members of the rock band the Rolling Stones.
 Rolling Stone magazine credited Richards for "rock's greatest single body of riffs" on guitar and ranked him 4th on its list of 100 best guitarists.
-Fourteen songs that ...more
+Fourteen songs that Richards wrote with the Rolling Stones' lead vocalist Mick Jagger are listed among Rolling Stone magazine's "500 Greatest Songs of All Time". ...more

 Genres (Music): Blues-rock, Rock music, Reggae, Rhythm and blues, Rock and roll, + more